infection/site/src/guide/usage.md

   Paths under `excludes` key are relative to the `source.directories` folders.
 * `timeout` - the allowed timeout configured for Infection.
 Make sure to set it to higher value than your tests are executed in seconds to avoid false-positives.
 * `logs`
-  * `text` - human readable text log file.
+  * `text` - human-readable text log file.
 Must see to understand what is going on during mutation process.
-  * `summary` - summary log file, which will only tell display the amount of mutants per category, (Killed, Errored, Escaped, Timed Out & Not Covered)
+  * `summary` - summary log file, which will only display the amount of mutants per category, (Killed, Errored, Escaped, Timed Out & Not Covered)
-  * `debug` - debug log file, which displays what mutations were found on what line, per category.
+  * `json` - machine-readable file in JSON format.
+Can be programmatically analyzed.
+In addition to general stats, contains original, mutated code, diff and test framework output for each Mutant.
   * `perMutator` - a markdown file which will give a break-down of the effectiveness of each mutator.
   Each of the above logs accept a local filename to write to (eg `infection.log`), or you can write to the terminal using `php://stdout` or `php://stderr`, this can be useful in CI to store the mutation results in the output.
 * `tmpDir` - Optional.
 It's a folder where Infection creates its configs, caches and other stuff.
 It may be useful for people who doesn't have access to the default system temporary folder and/or doesn't have write permissions.
 Either absolute `/tmp/folder` or relative `var/cache` paths can be used.